 Pastoral Relations Council

-The Purpose of the Pastoral Relations Council is:
+The Purpose of the Pastoral Relations Council (PRC) is:

-- to support the mission of the Pacific Mountain Region as it works toward the creation of healthy communities of faith, thriving ministries, effective leadership, and faithful public witness related to pastoral relationships; and
+- to support the mission of the Pacific Mountain Regional Council as it works toward the creation of healthy communities of faith, thriving ministries, effective leadership, and faithful public witness related to pastoral relationships; and

 - to create and embody the practices and procedures that reflect the ends policies of the Pacific Mountain Region that are in alignment with the polity of the United Church of Canada related to pastoral relationships.